 Calluses on the feet can be painful and unsightly, but these podiatrist-recommended products can help.

-To avoid calluses, opt for shoes that accommodate your foot shape (AKA avoid narrow, pointy, or high heeled shoes).
-"Once a callus has already developed, shoe gear becomes even more important," says Dr. Sutera.
+To avoid foot calluses, opt for shoes that accommodate your foot shape (AKA avoid narrow, pointy, or high heeled shoes).
+"Once a callus has already developed, shoe gear becomes even more important," notes Dr. Sutera.
 Consider padding the area and applying soothing creams that can help soften the skin.

 Another way to keep plantar calluses at bay is by wearing custom-molded orthotics, says Dr. Petkov.
 "The orthotics can offload the underlying pressure areas and therefore prevent the reoccurrence of calluses."

 How do they differ from other skin growths?

 If you've recently acquired hardened skin on the bottom of your foot, but aren't sure whether it's a plantar callus or something a bit more concerning, there are a few ways to tell the difference.
 While foot calluses typically appear to have a tone that is similar to your overall skin color, they also have extra layers of skin built on top of them, explains Dr. Petkov.
 "Upon proper debridement (removal of damaged skin) by an experienced podiatrist, the underlying skin will appear to be normal," he adds.